 Here's what you need to know to complete your paper in Chicago Manual of Style (CMS) format.

-Create and organize your research notes, share and collaborate on research projects, compose and error check citations, and complete your list of works cited in MLA, APA, or Chicago style using the full version of NoodleTools.
-You'll need to Create a Personal ID and password the first time you use NoodleTools.
+Why use this database?
+Use NoodleTools when you want to create and organize your research notes, share and collaborate on research projects, create and error check citations, and complete your bibliography in MLA, APA, or Chicago styles.